Elmegaard/D2TxtImporter/README.md

 - Internet Explorer not supported, and I am not doing it either.

 # Issues
 If you open an issue, please provide the required .txt and .tbl files so I can debug it.
 As mentioned above, I only have the vanilla files for 1.13c to test with.
+Also attach the errorlog.txt file.

 # Credits
 - .tbl import functionality: https://github.com/kambala-decapitator/QTblEditor